nwjs/nw.js/docs/For Users/Migration/From 0.12 to 0.13.md

 ## Architecture Changes

++ NW.js application is running as a Chrome App internally.
+All chrome.* platform APIs and features can be used in NW application now.
+The default protocol is changed from 'file://' to 'chrome-extension://', where the host part of the URL is the generated id.
+The 'app://' protocol in 0.12 is replaced by 'chrome-extension://' protocol.
++ All NW specific APIs, including 'require()' is moved into a 'nw' object from the 'nw.gui' library.
+However, we provided a builtin wrapper library to provide compatibility for 0.12 apps.
+You can use 'nw.gui' library for some time before we deprecate it in 0.14 or later.
++ The Node.js context is put in the DOM context of the background page, which is shared between opening windows as in 0.12 and before.
+The difference is you have access to all DOM features and chrome.* platform APIs in the Node context in 0.13.
++ The entry of the application is either JS or HTML as in 0.12, but as the application is internally a Chrome App, the first window is supposed to be launched by JS from the background page.
+If you specify a HTML file as the entry with "main" field in package.json, NW will use a default JS to open the first window and load it.
-1. If NW.js is running under [Mixed Context Mode](../Advanced/JavaScript Contexts in NW.js.md#mixed-context-mode) (boot NW.js with `--mixed-context` argument), `nw.*` is kind of mirror of `window.*`.
++ If NW.js is running under [Mixed Context Mode](../Advanced/JavaScript Contexts in NW.js.md#mixed-context-mode) (boot NW.js with `--mixed-context` argument), `nw.*` is kind of mirror of `window.*`.
 In this mode, you **CANNOT** share variables among frames or windows by assigning it to Node context.
 So do **NOT** turn on Mixed Context mode if your application is heavily depending on this variable sharing feature.

 ## Node.js Changes